 | The eighth annual Education Leaders Forum

-Enhancing Learning Culture will be held at Rydges
+Enhancing Learning Culture was held at Rydges

 Latimer, Christchurch on 21 and 22 August.